shouyang/CMPUT497TermProject/README.md

 2. Stoplist generation
 *We would not recommend running this as it takes 55-65 minutes on average execution to generate the stoplist.*
 To run this, please run 'stoplistGeneration.py' as you normally would a Python file.
+This should be executed from the /scripts folder.
 No user input is required.
 Words that are included in the stoplist will be generated in a textfile called 'keywordAdjacencyStoplist.txt'.
 Words that are excluded from the stoplist will be generated in a textfile called 'excludedFromStoplist.txt'.